keenanpayne/keenanpayne.com/posts/css-arrow-interaction.md

 ---
 permalink: '/css-arrow-interaction/'
-title:  "Building a 'Pacman arrow' micro-interaction with CSS"
+title:  "Building a “Pacman arrow” micro-interaction with CSS"
 meta:
   description: 'Learn how to build a beautiful arrow micro-interaction with CSS.'
   image: '/images/posts/css-arrow-interaction/social.gif'